Updated: Aug 18

 Now that the rust is out, you need to repaint your campervan.
 Before painting it, add a primer layer to the metal (iron or steel).
 It will protect it against rust.

-Step #8: Apply Underbody Seal to the bottom of the van
+Step #7 (Optional): Apply Underbody Seal to the bottom of the van

 If the bottom of your van is in poor condition, you might want to do a proper job with an underbody seal.
 It gives heavy-duty protection for the underside of your campervan and other high-impact areas that are exposed to various things like stones, water, and corrosion.

-For effective rust removal, you will need to strip your campervan bear.
+For effective rust removal, you will need to strip your campervan bear first.